DataDog/hiring-engineers/answers.md

 ![My host with tags](screenshots/host_with_tags.png)

-I opted to download a PostgreSQL database on my machine and install the corresponding Datadog integration to begin collecting those metrics and logs.
+I downloaded a PostgreSQL database on my machine and installed the corresponding Datadog integration to begin collecting those metrics and logs.
 After creating user `datadog` and granting the role `pg_monitor` to that user,  here is a verification of the correct permissioning on my PostgreSQL database:

 ![Postgres connection OK](screenshots/postgres_connection_ok.png)